sangtrandev00/e-learning-platform/README.md

   -  view new singups, revenue, course sales for (7/30/60 days ago)
 - **Categories**:
   - Manage categories with list categories by table format have pagination
-  - Create/edit/delete category,
+  - Create/edit/delete category
   - Search category by name, filter category by category name
 - **Courses**:
   - Manage courses with list courses by table format and grid format have pagination
-  - Create/edit/delete course,
+  - Create/delete course
+  - After creating a course, admin is able to add section and lessons for course
+  - Lesson type is youtube video format.
   - Search course by name (full-text search)
   - Filter course by categories, author's name
 - **Users**: